Class Schedule

 Note: If you haven’t already logged in, the system will ask you to do so.
 If you haven’t visited the site before, you’ll be prompted to set up an account.

-Print your precourse self-assessment score and bring it with you to class: a passing score of 70% or above is required for the precourse self-assessment.
-You can take the precourse self-assessment as many times as needed to achieve a passing score.
-If you cannot print your results, send a screen shot to bkreikemeier@vchhealth.org.
-Those without a copy of the self-assessment will not be permitted to stay and will need to reschedule.
+You MUST either print your precourse self-assessment score or provide a screenshot and bring it to class: a passing score of 70% or above is required for the precourse self-assessment.
+You can take the precourse self-assessment as many times as needed to achieve a passing score.Those without a copy of the self-assessment will not be permitted to stay and will need to reschedule.
 It is recommended that you review the materials in the ACLS Provider Manual prior to completing the self-assessment.

 Course Materials